-A Northern Song player would consult the wenzipu since the qin books in the wenzipu tradition continued to be published from the Tang to the Ming periods.
-Given the complexity of capturing in prose the series of ephemeral movements of the hands and fingers, however, would an ordinary player still consult the wenzipu when a much more handy format, namely, the jianzipu, was available?
+A Northern Song player would consult the wenzipu since the qin books in the wenzipu tradition continued to be published from the Tang to the Ming period.
+However, given the complexity of capturing the series of ephemeral movements of the hands and fingers in prose, would an ordinary player still consult the wenzipu when a much more user-friendly format, namely, the jianzipu, was available?
 Similarly, would Huizong and other scholar-artists consult the wenzipu?
-Chances are that Huizong might not even have seen a wenzipu and that he saw only the jianzipu, but what his qin teacher taught him was actually a verbal translation of the wenzipu.
-The wenzipu contains records of a chain of actions of the fingers and hands which could be very minute and subtle.
-Rapid changes of finger movements and positionings had to be noted with great care because any loss of information would result in the player’s ignorance (indeed this occurred very often, which made the reconstruction very difficult).
-When the wenzipu evolved into the jianzipu, a pictograph would need to be interpreted to reveal information necessary to the playing.
-The interpretations, whether given by his teacher, or interpreted by the player in his mind, which was not spoken aloud, were in fact translated versions of the wenzipu.
+Chances are that Huizong might not even have seen the wenzipu and that he saw only the jianzipu, and what his qin teacher taught him was actually a verbal translation of the wenzipu.
+The wenzipu contains records of a sequence of actions of the fingers and hands that could be very minute and subtle.
+Rapid changes in finger movements and positionings had to be noted with great care because any loss of information would affect the player’s rendition (this is part of what makes reconstruction very difficult).
+When the wenzipu evolved into the jianzipu, a pictograph would need to be interpreted.
+The interpretations, whether given by the teacher or interpreted by the player, were, in one way or another, translated versions of the wenzipu.

 We can take Pian’s explanations of the jianzipu as examples.
-Pian’s explanation of the symbols for right- and left-hand techniques, general instructions, and the gongche notation is excerpted below:
+Below are excerpts of Pian’s explanation of the symbols for right- and left-handed techniques, general instructions, and the gongche notation:

 乇 for tuo 托.
 “The thumb [nail] pulls the string inward [toward the player].”